Get the Best Personal Loans in Singapore

 The conventional thinking is that people with higher income are more able to pay off their debt than people with lower income.
 Banks believe this as well, and price loans to individuals accordingly.
 As we mentioned in the Basic Guide to Personal Loans, most banks require a minimum annual income of S$30,000 to qualify for a personal loan, although there are some products designed for people who make as little as $20,000 per year.

 Generally, personal loans with higher annual income requirements offer cheaper interest rates given the lower risk profile of the borrower.
-While our average personal loan interest rate table above shows annual flat rates around 6%, this rate could jump to 9% to 13% for borrowers who make less than S$30,000 (which translate to effective interest rates of approximately 18% to 26%).
+While our average personal loan interest rate table above shows annual flat rates around 6%, this rate could jump to 9% to 13% for borrowers who make less than S$30,000 (which translates to effective interest rates of approximately 18% to 26%).

 Impact of the Amount You Want to Borrow: Principal